What Is the Hub and Spoke Distribution Model in LTL?

 However, it's not always possible to ship a single pallet from California to Florida via one-way transportation.
 To make shipping efficient, an LTL carrier will set up or utilize a series of shipping distribution centers or hubs – where smaller shipments can be bundled together in a single truck heading to a specific destination.

-This method not only saves the LTL carrier and the shipper a ton of money but expedites the transit of commodities while improving delivery efficiency.
+This method not only saves the LTL carrier and you as the shipper a significant amount of money but expedites the transit of commodities while improving delivery efficiency.

 Why the Hub and Spoke Distribution Model Works for LTL Carriers

-In a perfect world, a shipper would manage their logistics programs with a single truckload heading to a single destination – then fill that truck with supplies and bring it back to them.
+In a perfect world, you would manage your logistics programs with a single truckload heading to a single destination – then fill that truck with supplies and bring it back to you.
 However, the supply chain is anything but a perfect world and it is rarely ever quite so simple.

-The hub system was designed to simplify the process of shipping commodities that don’t fit this perfect world scenario.
-Since most LTL shippers simply can’t use full-freight shippers for their logistics needs – the hub and spoke model gives them the flexibility they need.
+The hub system was designed to simplify the process of shipping commodities that don't fit this perfect world scenario.
+Since most LTL shippers simply can't use full-freight shippers for their logistics needs, effective LTL shipment management through models like hub and spoke gives them the flexibility they need.

 Here is why it's so beneficial for LTL carriers...